guanyigraceli/GuanyiGraceLi/README.md

       </td>
       <td width="60%" align="left" style="border: none;">
         <p>
           Howdy!
-My name is Guanyi Grace Li, a 19 year old from Houston, Texas.
-          I'm currently a rising junior at Texas A&M University pursuing my BBA in Accounting and MS in Financial Management.
+My name is Guanyi Grace Li, a 19 year old junior at Texas A&M University pursuing a BBA in Accounting and MS in Financial Management.
           More excitingly, I'm also completing a minor in Studio Art, a subject I've loved forever.
           Aside from reading and going on long walks, art is my favorite creative side quest, and it's definitely been the one I've been doing the longest.